sadayahdavis6-create/SadayahDavis.github.io/README.md

 # SadayahDavis.github.io
-This is the Official website of Sadayah Isaac Davis
+This is the official website of Sadayah Isaac.
+Davis